KacperGierycz/KacperGierycz/README.md

   Yes this sounds great

 10.05.22
-  I didn't decide what form should I write the standard diary journal or modify text and material with advanced knowledge I think both would be fine I like the jurnal-like style.
+  I haven’t decided whether to write in a standard diary format or to modify the text with advanced knowledge.
+I think both approaches would be fine, but I prefer the journal-like style.

-  Well to the actual progress I made one big one in the matter of learning by itself regarding fast typing practice.
-I was stuck for some time with progress trying to type as fast I can possible, but once I was tired of amounts of mistakes decided to go with slower but more precise, and with this came a huge improvement in accuracy, and little to no loss in speed what was a shock and even when I was thinking that I'm typing slower actually I keep the same speed like when typing as fast as possible.
-Well the conclusion is focusing on correctness makes things faster without knowing it and the time is distorted somehow I suspect that when you are trying to type accurately you are thinking faster and this may be the cause.
-I will keep this way because the progress is daily now and looks like it's a way to go.
-Well, the best essence is harder is not better than smarter:)lol
+Regarding my progress, I’ve made a significant breakthrough in my typing practice.
+I was stuck for a while, trying to type as fast as possible, but I kept making numerous mistakes.
+Eventually, I decided to slow down and focus on precision.
+This change led to a huge improvement in accuracy with little to no loss in speed, which was surprising.
+Even when I felt like I was typing slower, I maintained the same speed as before.
+The conclusion is that focusing on correctness actually makes things faster without realizing it.
+I suspect that trying to type accurately speeds up your thinking process, which might be the cause.
+I will continue this approach because my progress is now consistent, and it seems to be the right way to go.
+The essence is that working smarter is better than working harder! [basic git formatting](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#relative-links) .
- I'm on how to write [basic git formatting](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#relative-links) text looks better after this next one grammar how to connect Grammarly to gitreadmy.

   11.05.22
-  Yesterday I had a great conversation with a developer and got a few topics to add to the list.
-He mentioned one curious thing that after some time programming can grow a little boring and there are things that can add to the craft like contact with clients its interests.
+  Yesterday, I had a great conversation with a developer and added a few topics to my list.
+He mentioned an interesting point: after some time, programming can become a bit monotonous.
+However, there are ways to keep it engaging, such as interacting with clients and exploring their interests.

   12.05.22
   Another day another oportunity